jyz0328/Document-Analyzer-EC530/README.md

 run [python3 ./nowclient.py ] in terminal B <br>
 use [control c]to exit backend<br><br>

-currently version only document using 'txt' can be analyzed, use any other document will cuase failure<br>
+currently version only document using 'pdf' can be analyzed, use any other document will cuase failure, i will address this in furture<br>

 then explain functions <br>
 nowclient.py:frontend, which show things in front of users <br>